shakeyourbunny/itch-downloader/README.md

 # itch.io Downloader

 itch.io Downloader is a python script that allows you to download all games bound to your itch.io account.
-It was originally based https://github.com/K3VRAL/Itch.io-Bundle-Downloader but there is no code from it left.

 Note that you can only download games from itch.io with this which are bound to your account.
 You cannot pirate games on itch.io with that.